30 August 2022

 In most parts of Australia – at least those areas which have multiple large buildings – rain is a pretty common occurrence, and sadly, so too, are water leaks.
 Though buildings are designed to be beautiful and functional (irrespective of whether that function is to provide housing, or to provide spaces for offices) the impacts of poor workmanship, faulty products, the elements and general wear and tear mean that what was once designed to be protective can now be a problem.
 That is, flat spaces often become an area where water leaches into cracks and into the spaces below.
 The impacts of this water ingress can be both visual and structural:

-- A rise in the mould inhabitable spaces
+- A rise in the mold living and work spaces

 - Damage to structural timbers